Who In the World Gets Circumcised?

 Circumcision is one of the most common medical procedures in the world, with 25 circumcisions performed every minute [Hammond, 1999].
 It is also one of the oldest [Dunsmuir & Gordon, 1999; Lerman & Liao, 2001], and one of the simplest.

 In the USA, circumcision is the most common operation performed in males [Niku et al., 1995].
-Circumcision is routine following birth and is performed in the neonatal nursery mostly because of the wishes of the parents, unrelated to religion.
-In 2010 a report found 86% of US parents were in favor of neonatal circumcision [[Wang etal., 2010].
+A large CDC study found rate is 91% in whites, 76% in blacks and 44% in Hispanic men [Introcaso et al 2013].
+Circumcision is virtually routine following birth and is performed in the neonatal nursery mostly because of the wishes of the parents, unrelated to religion.
+In 2010 a report found 86% of US parents were in favor of neonatal circumcision [Wang et al., 2010].
 The USA has, of course, the greatest medical knowledge and medical expertise in the world.
 In this country, 65-90% of males are circumcised (over 1.2 million newborns per year [Stang & Snellman, 1998; National, 2003]).
 Those who are not circumcised are mainly from cultures in which it is unfamiliar (e.g., Hispanic, as well as many European and Asian).

-Globally approx. 30% of men are circumcised [World, 2008b].
-This figure was based on the most detailed analysis to date, carried out by the World Health Organization (WHO) in 2007, and is a minimum estimate.
-Of these, 68% are Muslim and 1% Jewish [Weiss et al., 2008a; World, 2008b].
+Globally approx. 38% of men are circumcised [Morris et al. 2016].
+This figure is based on the most detailed analysis to date.
+It is higher than an outdated estimate of 30% by the World Health Organization (WHO) in 2007 [World, 2008b].
+Of circumcised men, 68% in the WHO study were Muslim and 1% Jewish [Weiss et al., 2008a; World, 2008b].
+In the more recent study it was estimated that, globally, 62.1% of men had been circumcised for religious reasons [Morris et al. 2016].
 Such a high rate for elective surgery involving the genitalia suggests important net benefits.
 Moreover, in most western countries circumcision, where practiced, tends to be a family tradition that has nothing to do with religion.